openMF/mifos-operators/PHEE-operator/README.md

 3. **Modify Operator Logic**: Update the operator's logic to handle the new configuration.
 Use the getters to retrieve the values from the CR (an instance of the CRD) and integrate them into the necessary resource creation or reconciliation processes.

-By following these steps, you can extend the functionality of the operator to manage additional configurations dynamically.
+By following these steps, you can extend the functionality of the operator to manage additional configurations dynamically using CR.

 ## Note